wavefrontHQ/help/events_intro.md

 You can manually add **User** events to identify user actions, such as code pushes, that occur outside Wavefront but that affect metrics within Wavefront.
 User events support various operations.
 You can edit and delete all user events and you can close (end) user events that are ongoing (whether they have no end time or a specific end time).

-While any Wavefront user can an access the Events page and view event overlays on charts, you must have the appropriate [permission](https://community.wavefront.com/docs/DOC-1090) to create, delete, or close an event.